ECDC warns Delta variant to become 90% prevalent in EU by end-August

 But the ECDC said two doses of an approved COVID-19 vaccine offered “high protection” against the variant and its consequences.

-Last week, an analysis by the Public Health England (PHE) showed that vaccines made by Pfizer Inc (PFE.N) and AstraZeneca (AZN.L) provided protection of more than 90% against hospitalization from the Delta variant. read more
+Last week, an analysis by the Public Health England (PHE) showed that vaccines made by Pfizer Inc and AstraZeneca provided protection of more than 90% against hospitalization from the Delta variant.

 Our Standards: The Thomson Reuters Trust Principles.